CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-elastic-cobol.md

   1. **Provide standard Blueprint details**
       1. Enter an Administrator password
       2. Provide group and network details
+      3. Select server type and service level.
+A standard server will suffice
       3. Customize the server name as required

   2. **Provide Heirloom License details**